Sustainable Hayfield Biodiversity Group

 be aware of environmental issues in order to care about them and that only if

-people care about the environment will they protect it.
+people care about the environment will they want to protect it.

 There is an enormous amount of good work being done to help biodiversity in

 the UK by both individuals and organisations.
-Our first year was largely spent
+In our third year, the 12 month

 ·